-Editor’s Note 3: The A-IoT CN could include AMF and A-IoT related functions.
-This is up to SA2 decision.
+Editor’s Note 3: The A-IoT CN could include AMF and A-IoT related functions, which is up to SA2 decision.

 Editor’s Note 4: The A-IoT enabled gNB performs radio resource management for A-IoT related radio resources, details are pending on RAN1 and RAN2 mechanisms.

+Editor’s Note 5: In Topology 2, it is FFS on reader selection, may need coordination between A-IoT RAN node and A-IoT CN.

+In Topology 2, the RAN architecture should enable the coordination of the usage of the A-IoT radio resources among readers.

-6.4.2.1 Solutions for Topology 2
+An AIoT-enabled gNB could support both topology 1 and topology 2, this is an implementation matter.6.4.2.1 Solutions for Topology 2